Serbia men's national water polo team

 The Serbia men's national water polo team represents Serbia in international men's water polo.
-It is considered to be one of the most successful men's water polo teams in the world, winning medals in all Olympic tournaments it has entered since 2000.
+It is considered to be one of the most successful men's water polo teams in the world, winning medals in all Olympic tournaments since 2000, including record three consecutive gold medals, and winning multiple European and World Championships.

 Serbia has inherited the continuity of results and medals from all former state unions (Yugoslavia, Serbia and Montenegro).